-The District has various coal supply contracts with minimum estimated future payments of \$295.0 million at December 31, 2021.
+The District has various coal supply contracts with minimum estimated future payments of \$156.0 million at December 31, 2022.
 These contracts expire at various times through the end of 2027.
 The coal transportation contract in place is sufficient to deliver coal to the generation facilities through and beyond the expiration date of the aforementioned contracts and is subject to price escalation adjustments.

-The District has a contract for conversion services of uranium to uranium hexafluoride which is in effect through 2024, a contract for enrichment services and a contract for fabrication services through January 18, 2034, the end of the current operating license of Cooper Nuclear Station.
-These commitments for nuclear fuel material and services have combined estimated future payments of \$210.0 million, if needed.
+The District has a contract for conversion services of uranium-to-uranium hexafluoride which is in effect through 2026, a contract for all requirements for enrichment services, a contract for all requirements for fabrication services through the final reload before the end of the current operating license of Cooper Nuclear Station which is January 18, 2034, and a spot uranium contract scheduled for delivery in October of 2023.
+These commitments for nuclear fuel material and services have combined estimated future payments of \$197.0 million, if needed.